 Best food for adult cats

-If you browse Pierson’s list, you’ll see that Tiki Cat offers many healthy foods that are high in protein and low in carbs.
-Lots of Tiki Cat food is fish-flavored, which is extremely attractive to cats because of its salty taste, but vets like Berg and Becker actually discourage feeding cats fish because of its high iodine content, which could lead to hyperthyroidism.
-Fortunately, this all-chicken flavor is just as nutritious, with 77 percent protein, 23 percent fat, and no carbohydrates.
+If you browse Pierson’s list, you’ll see that Tiki Cat offers many healthy foods that are high in protein and low in carbs, and Lauten likes both the brand’s wet and dry food.
+Lots of Tiki Cat food is fish-flavored, which is extremely attractive to cats because of its salty taste, but vets like Berg actually discourage feeding cats fish because of its high iodine content, which could lead to hyperthyroidism.

 Best (less expensive) food for adult cats

 There’s nothing wrong with saving money on cat food as long as you’re picking a food that’s nutritionally sound.
 “A lot of people will say Fancy Feast is kind of the ‘McDonald’s for cats,’ but it’s actually not the case,” says Berg.
 “Plenty of the Fancy Feast [formulas] are actually quite high in protein and very low in carbohydrates.”
-With 56 percent protein, 38 percent fat, and only 6 percent carbs, this turkey flavor fits the bill.
-Since canned food is less calorically dense than dry food, feeding with it is generally more expensive, but you’ll likely save on medical care in the long term.
+This protein-rich turkey flavor checks all her boxes.

 Best human-grade cat food